Welcome to CREST Awards

 Save the date!
 On Wednesday 5 July we will be celebrating the 30th anniversary of the CREST Awards.

 There will be celebrations nationwide on the day.
 Start planning your own Great British Science Club event or activity with our 30 inspirational ideas resource.
-Watch this space for more free support resources still to come.

 Youth Grand Challenges – funding to run CREST